oopanuga/oopanuga.github.io/about.md

 ---

 Hi there!
 I´m Oluwaseun Opanuga.
-I'm a very passionate software developer and I enjoy creating solutions to problems.
+I'm a very passionate software developer and I enjoy architecting and creating solutions.
 I'm very big on quality and a strong advocate for clean and well written software that works.
 I write software professionally and as a hubby.
 You would normally catch me in front of my computer banging out code or researching the next big thing in software development.
 My
 Pet projects have helped a lot in this regard.
-The software development life cycle is a good friend of mine and I love to see solutions get to fruition.
+The software development life cycle is a good friend of mine and I love to see solutions come to fruition.
 I'm an avid learner and I also love to share knowledge hence this blog.

 ### More Information